JakobSpahn/dl_time_series_class/README.md

 > python main.py -g True
 ```
 The framework expects data from the UCR archive in the .ts format.

-The folder structure for the datasets is as follows: <root>/UCRArchive_2018/<dataset>/
+The folder structure for the datasets is as follows: <root>/UCRArchive_2018/dataset_name/
+For example, the train/test of Adiac should be saved under /UCRArchive_2018/Adiac/

 Calling main.py without any arguments trains every model on every dataset.